nilor-corp/depth-plus/README.md

 cd .. # should be in nilor-corp dir root comfy launch
 ```

 - once launched, navigate to comfyUI in browser http://127.0.0.1:8188
 - in the bottom right corner of the screen on the floating modal click the "manager" button
 - a new window will appear, in the bottom left corner, under the "expiremental" section click "snapshot manager"
 - Click "restore" on the snapshot and then press the "restart" button that will appear to restart comfyUI.
 This will download a lot packages which you should see in terminal

 ### Directory Structure

 After finishing installation, your directory structure should look like this:

 - nilor-corp
   - comfy-cli
   - ComfyUI
-    - zenerator
+  - depth-plus
   - venv

 ## Run

-You will need to run ComfyUI and zenerator in seperate shells
+You will need to run ComfyUI and Depth+ in seperate shells

 ### Run ComfyUI

 From nilor-corp root:

 ```
 .\venv\scripts\activate
 comfy launch
 ```

 - If you run into "import torch" error when trying to launch comfy for the first time, [see potential fix here](https://github.com/Comfy-Org/comfy-cli/issues/150)

-### Run Zenerator
+### Run Depth+

 From nilor-corp root:

 ```
 .\venv\scripts\activate
-cd zenerator
+cd depth-plus
 gradio ./app.py
 ```

 ### Output

 Generated output can be found in:

 ```
 nilor-corp\ComfyUI\output\WorkFlower
 ```